Sarah Connor (Terminator): Production background

 In November 2005, 20th Century Fox announced that it would produce a television series called Terminator: The Sarah Connor Chronicles featuring the adventures of the title character and her son in the years after Terminator 2: Judgment Day.
 In November 2006, it announced that Headey had been chosen to play Sarah.
 The choice of Headey was criticized by several fans and critics, who said she bore no resemblance to the athletic, muscular character portrayed by Hamilton.
 The controversy was covered by the Los Angeles Times, The Boston Herald, The Guardian, and an online fan group.

 Series creator Josh Friedman auditioned over 300 actress for the role; he said he was looking for was someone "who embodied that spirit and who was believable in that role and not just some glammed up, Hollywood, actressy thing".

-After a friend recommended English actor Lena Headey for the role, Friedman watched her audition tape and thought she was "a tough, tough woman".
+After a friend recommended Lena Headey for the role, Friedman watched her audition tape and thought she was "a tough, tough woman".
 Having seen The Terminator when she was a teenager, Headey was aware of the iconic status of the character; she said, "Linda Hamilton will always be the original Sarah Connor and it's a very strong print that she's left, but hopefully people will embrace what I bring to Sarah and see it with fresh eyes".
 When asked about her approach to the role, Headey said, "I'm playing a mother who is a single parent, bringing up a teenage son, who also happens to save the world—as a byline to her life.
 And the way I would play that is someone who's passionate and scared and angry and a mother, all these things.
 So I approach that just trying to be honest within the boundaries of her ..."